minibolt-guide/minibolt/guide/bonus/lightning/zap-ios.md

 Zap is a free Lightning Network wallet focused on good user experience and ease of use.
 It is in alpha testing, so **use it at your own risk**.
 You can find more details in the [Zap iOS GitHub repository](https://github.com/LN-Zap/zap-iOS){:target="_blank"}.
 If you find bugs, you can contribute to this project by [reporting issues](https://github.com/LN-Zap/zap-iOS/issues){:target="_blank"}.

-### Preparation on the MiniBolt
+### Preparation of the MiniBolt

 #### Prepare LND Node for gRPC access

-First we make sure that LND is listening for connections from other computers on the gRPC interface.
+First, we make sure that LND is listening for connections from other computers on the gRPC interface.

 * Login as user "admin"